RKMAMUN/Hotel_management_system/README.md

-2. UML stands for Unified Modeling Language, which is a graphical language used to model and describe software systems.
+<p align="justify">2.
+UML stands for Unified Modeling Language, which is a graphical language used to model and describe software systems.
 UML provides a standardized way of visualizing the design of a software system, including its structure, behavior, and interactions between objects.
-UML diagrams can be used to model various aspects of a software system, including Class diagrams, which model the classes, attributes, and methods of a system, and the relationships between them.
+UML diagrams can be used to model various aspects of a software system, including Class diagrams, which model the classes, attributes, and methods of a system, and the relationships between them.</p>

 Class Diagram: https://github.com/RKMAMUN/Hotel_management_system/blob/main/11%20Points/2/HMS_Class_Diagram.JPG